knpuniversity/javascript/knpu/ep3-webpack/webpack-dev-server.md

 ## Pointing our App at the dev server

-To use this, we need change all of our assets - all of our `script` and `link` tags to point to that host.
+To use this, we need to change all of our assets - all of our `script` and `link` tags to point to that host.
 Yep, instead of `/build/layout.js`, this script tag needs to be `http://localhost:8080/build/layout.js`.
 If you're using Symfony, you're in luck!
 Doing this is easy.